alinea’s safeguarding policy

 The Company is dedicated to promoting gender equity and inclusive workplaces where persons with disabilities and other disadvantaged or vulnerable groups are reasonably accommodated.

-Alinea Representatives and Volunteers must not engage in any form of discrimination.
+Alinea Representatives, Business Partners, Volunteers and visitors must not engage in any form of unlawful discrimination.

 6.Reporting